Mineiro (footballer, born 1981)

-Huenes Marcelo Lemos (Iguatama, born 5 December 1981), known as Mineiro, is a Brazilian footballer who plays for Sport Club Internacional's reserves team.
+Huenes Marcelo Lemos (Iguatama, born 5 December 1981), known as Mineiro, is a retired Brazilian footballer who played for Sport Club Internacional's reserves team.

 Biography

 Born in Iguatama, Minas Gerais, Mineiro played for minor clubs in Brazil in his early career.
 He signed a 4 1/2-year contract with ADAP in July 2003 and loaned to CSA from April to July 2006, which he finished as the runner-up of 2006 League of Alagoas state.

 SC Internacional

 Mineiro then signed by Internacional in short-term contract, which he played for its B team at 2006 Copa FGF.
 He signed a new 5-year contract in December 2006. and played for Inter B at 2007 League of Rio Grande do Sul Second Division.
 He also played 6 matches at 2007 Campeonato Brasileiro Série A and 2007 Recopa Sudamericana for the first team.
 In the second half of 2007 season, he also played in 2007 Copa FGF.

 In January 2008 he was loaned to J1 League club Gamba Osaka. and only played twice in the league, in although wore no.3 shirt.
 In December the club decided not to extend the loan.

 In January 2009 he was loaned to Juventude, competitor of League of Rio Grande do Sul state He also played at 2009 Campeonato Brasileiro Série B.

 In the next season, he was loaned to a city "rival" Porto Alegre FC in 6 months deal, for 2010 League of Rio Grande do Sul state.
 He returned to Inter in May.
 He then played for Inter B at 2010 Copa FGF and winning the cup.

 He played 2 games for Inter in 2011 season before left on loan to Criciúma along with Kléber, Wagner Libano and Talles Cunha.